-Council policy title: Footpath Treatments Within the Road Reserve
+Council policy title: Footpath Treatments within the Road Reserve

-Council policy ref no: C/POL/INF/[???]
+Council policy ref no: ТВА

-Council policy owner: Director of Infrastructure Services
+Council policy owner: Director Environment, Recreation & Infrastructure

 Adopted by: Bayside City Council

-Date adopted: [insert meeting date/reference number]
+Date adopted: ТВА

-Scheduled review: TBD
+Scheduled review: May 2022

-Document reference number: DOC/15/185563
+Document reference number: DOC/19/48460

-(Council Policy is a public statement formally resolved by Council, which clearly states Council's requirements in relation to a particular matter or issue.
-For Council policy approval process refer Section 10 and Appendix 1 of the Policy Handbook.)
+(A Council Policy is a public statement formally resolved by Council, which clearly states Council's requirements in relation to a particular matter or issue.
+For the Council policy approval process, refer to Section 10 and Appendix 1 of the Policy Handbook.)